openlegend/core-rules/core/SRD.md

 **Defend.** You may use a defend action after an enemy has rolled a successful attack against you or an ally in order to attempt to ward off the attack.
 (Protection, Agility, and Might are all typical examples of attributes used to defend).

-If your attribute roll is higher than the targeted defense score, then your roll replaces the targeted defense score for that attack only. (**Note:** Characters wielding a shield gain advantage on defend actions when appropriate).
+If your attribute roll is higher than the targeted defense score, then your roll replaces the targeted defense score for that attack only.
+A single defend action can only be used to defend one target. (**Note:** Characters wielding a shield gain advantage 1 on defend actions when appropriate).

 As part of your defend action, you may also move up to half of your speed at any time during your action.
 If you are adjacent to your ally when moving, the ally may choose to move with you.